DominicRoyStang/algorithms/README.md

-# algorithms
+# Algorithms

-My implementations of various algorithms
+My implementations of various algorithms using no libraries, and whatever language suits my needs.